headforwards-spd/headforwards-website/src/pages/info-pages/pizza.md

     isTwoColumns: false
     type: image-copy-component
     title: 'Happy people do great work.
 Simple. '
+    content:
+      - type: markdown
         text: >-
           It’s no secret that people who feel looked after and valued are more likely to excel and do better work.
 The fact that the nearest beach is only 5 miles away probably does no harm to people’s outlook either.

           But it’s the company’s culture of openness and regular communication that underpins its entire operation – and makes its work so valuable to clients.
   - quote: >-
       Headforwards’ directors talk to every employee on a regular basis to check if any improvements can be made, get any suggestions they have for the